-- Be sure to preserve future claims, even if they aren’t yet apparent.
+- Be sure to preserve future claims, even if they are not yet apparent.
 For example, while you may have the property portion of a claim finalized, medical issues may be paid at a later time.

 - If your subrogation release language is too general, it may prevent you from recovering against third parties later found to have exposure.